alex/what-happens-when/README.rst

 the correct website and not falling victim to these types of attacks.

 DNS lookup is an essential component of the internet, responsible for translating human-readable domain names into numerical IP addresses.
-It allows us to navigate the internet easily and safely.
+It allows us to also navigate the internet easily and safely.
 By understanding how DNS lookup works and its importance, we can better appreciate the complex infrastructure that powers the internet.